-B.1.5 Partner with neighborhood and resident associations to establish elements of advocacy and enforcement within lease agreements and association by-laws

-This project represents a resident-led crime prevention strategy.
-Through the People Work Group and resident engagement efforts, many residents identified the need for increased advocacy and enforcement as it relates to resident behavior and signed lease agreements.
-Through resident training and capacity building, this project presents opportunities for the associations to take more formal roles in communicating resident expectations with new residents via new resident orientations, establishing a formal accountability structure to assist in reporting and enforcing lease violations, and creating a formalized process to advocate on behalf of residents with property management in the event lease terms need to be adjusted in order to more effectively address real or perceived lease violations and/or criminal activity.
-To further assist in resident capacity building, structure and organization, this project also calls for enhanced social services and case management staff on site to assist through the transition and throughout implementation.
+To be determined 1.5 Partner with neighborhood and resident associations to establish elements of advocacy and enforcement within lease agreements and association by-laws This project represents a resident-ted crime prevention strategy.
+Through the People Work Group and resident engagement efforts, it was identified that many residents identified the need for increased advocacy and enforcement as it relates to resident behavior and signed lease agreements.
+Through resident association training and capacity building, this project presents opportunities for the associations to take more formal roles in communicating resident expectations with new residents via new resident orientations, establishing a formal accountability structure to assist in reporting and enforcing lease violations, and creating a formalized process to advocate on behalf of residents with property management in the event lease terms need to be adjusted in order to more effectively address real or perceived lease violations and/or criminal activity.
+Implementation Leads:

-MDHA and Napier and Sudekum Resident Associations
+MDHA and Napier and Sudekum Resident Associations Leveraged Resources:

-Partner with resident association leadership to identify opportunities for increased capacity building
+Partner with resident association leadership to identify opportunities for increased capacity building Needed Resources: